-For more details see our Sustainable Investment Policy and Methodology www.sparinvest.lu/SFDR
+For more details see our Sustainable Investment Policy and Methodology www.sparinvest.lu/SFDR indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Sub-Fund.